IRS Code 152, What Does Refund Information Mean On 2021/2022 Tax Topic?

 However, tax topic 152 may not mean you’ll get your refund soon.
 It is simply a sign that your refund is currently being handled.

 It is possible to accept or deny after the final review.
-Therefore it’s not a money-back guarantee.
+It’s not a refund.

 IRS Code 152 FAQS